 Bachelor of Science in Medical Radiation SciencesNuclear Medicine Technology Concentration

-The University of Vermont's Bachelor of Science in Medical Radiation Sciences concentration in nuclear medicine technology introduces students to the process of using small amounts of radioactivity to diagnose disease, provide therapy and research new procedures.
+The University of Vermont's Bachelor of Science in Medical Radiation Sciences Nuclear Medicine Technology concentration introduces students to the process of using small amounts of radioactivity to diagnose disease, provide therapy and research new procedures.

 Select year of program entry: